dhananjaygr/Userpermissions/UserPermissions/portal.md

  - Expected Attendee Count  - The number of lab environments to be pre-deployed.

- - Supported Language - Language that will be used in the registration and lab environment page
+ - Supported Language - Language that will be used in the registration and lab environment page.

  - Primary Contact - Email address that can be used for communication, if there is any question regarding the lab request.